double16/shyhurricane/README.md

 <img src="shyhurricane/assets/shyhurricane.png" alt="Hurricane picking padlock logo" width="150" style="float: left; margin-right:10px;" />

 ShyHurricane is an MCP server to assist AI in offensive security testing.
-It aims to solve a few problems observed with AI using a single tool to execute commands:
+It aims to solve a few problems observed with LLMs executing shell commands:

 1. Spidering and directory busting commands can be quite noisy and long-running.
-AI models will go through a few iterations to pick a suitable command and options.
-The server provides spidering and busting tools to consistently provide the AI with usable results.
+LLMs will go through a few iterations to pick a suitable command and options.
+The server provides spidering and busting tools to consistently provide the LLM with usable results.
 2. Models will also enumerate websites with many curl commands.
 The server saves and indexes responses to return data without contacting the website repeatedly.
 Large sites, common with bug bounty programs, are not efficiently enumerated with individual curl commands.
-3. Port scans may take a long time causing the AI to assume the scan has failed and issue a repeated scan.
+3. Port scans may take a long time causing the LLM to assume the scan has failed and issue a repeated scan.
 The port_scan tool provided by the server addresses this.

-An important feature of the server is the indexing of website content using LLM embedding models.
-The find_web_resources tool uses LLM prompts to find vulnerabilities specific to content type: html, javascript, css, xml, HTTP headers.
+An important feature of the server is the indexing of website content using embedding models.
+The `find_web_resources` tool uses LLM prompts to find vulnerabilities specific to content type: html, javascript, css, xml, HTTP headers.
 The content is indexed when found by the tools.
 Content may also be indexed by feeding external data into the `/index` endpoint.
 Formats supported are `katana jsonl`, `hal json` and Burp Suite Logger++ CSV.
 Extensions exist for Burp Suite, ZAP, Firefox and Chrome to send requests to the server as the site is browsed.

 ## Tools